Bridgewater Canal: Design and construction

 James Brindley was brought in for his technical expertise (having previously installed a pumping system at the nearby Wet Earth Colliery), and after a six-day visit suggested varying the route of the proposed canal away from Salford, instead taking it across the River Irwell to Stretford and thereon into Manchester.
 This route would make connecting to any future canals much easier, and would also increase competition with the Mersey and Irwell Navigation company.
 Brindley moved into Worsley Old Hall and spent 46 days surveying the proposed route, which to cross the Irwell would require the construction of an aqueduct at Barton-upon-Irwell.
 At the duke's behest, in January 1760 Brindley also travelled to London to give evidence before a parliamentary committee.
-The duke therefore gained a second Act of Parliament, which superseded the original.
+The duke therefore gained a second act of Parliament, the Bridgewater Canal Act 1759 (33 Geo.
+2. c.
+2 Pr.), which superseded the original.

 Brindley's planned route began at Worsley and passed southeast through Eccles, before turning south to cross the River Irwell on the Barton Aqueduct.
 From there it continued southeast along the edge of Trafford Park, and then east into Manchester.
-Although a connection with the Mersey and Irwell Navigation was included in the new Act, at Hulme Locks in Castlefield (on land previously occupied by Hulme Hall), this was not completed until 1838.
+Although a connection with the Mersey and Irwell Navigation was included in the new act, at Hulme Locks in Castlefield (on land previously occupied by Hulme Hall), this was not completed until 1838.
 The terminus would be at Castlefield Basin, where the nearby River Medlock was to help supply the canal with water.
 Boats would unload their cargoes inside the duke's purpose-built warehouse.
 There were no locks in Brindley's design, demonstrating his ability as a competent engineer.
 The Barton Aqueduct was built relatively quickly for the time; work commenced in September 1760 and the first boat crossed on 17 July 1761.